Registration of contractors' personnel

 3.3.1 Professional vehicles

-To enable correct traceability, it is recommended that contact persons for the contractor's personnel register the professional vehicles used by their personnel in their name via the application https://vehicles.cern.ch/vehicles/.
+To enable correct traceability, it is recommended that the contractor's representatives register the professional vehicles used by their personnel in their name via the application https://vehicles.cern.ch/vehicles/.

 When registering, select the “ Enterprise Car ” vehicle type for vehicles associated with a contractor.
 This selection is essential for the Site Security Service to be able to correctly track the vehicles used by the contractors' personnel at CERN.